yuval-k/chainlink-twitter/README.md

 adapter - the adapter that confirms a contract in response to a tweet mentioning it's address. contracts - solidity contracts for oracle and consumers are here. docker - docker files for 3rd party program that are not available in docker hub. i.e. ganache-cli.
-LinkToken - git submodule to https://github.com/smartcontractkit/LinkToken.
+LinkToken - git sub-module to https://github.com/smartcontractkit/LinkToken.
 Used to deploy the Link token to our local test chain. examples - The UI code to for the UI demo. manifests - kubernetes manifests to install everything automatically. public - Skeleton files for the UI demo.